Image

 The LDP application process in Missouri can be complex, but working with an experienced Ballwin, MO DWI attorney can help you regain your driving privileges as quickly as possible.

 A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
-(This is why our Ballwin, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+(This is why the Combs Waterkotte Ballwin, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)

 However, in the event that you did take the test(s), significant time gaps between the alleged driving and the first law enforcement encounter can make it difficult to establish intoxication at the time of driving.
-Missouri law mandates that all breath and blood tests adhere to strict state regulations, including:
+Additionally, Missouri has strict regulations governing breath and blood testing procedures, including:

 • Only state-approved testing devices may be used